n0izn0iz/ft_ls_tests/README.md

 The makefile will run make in your ft_ls repo, copy the binaries and run the run_tests.sh script

+The results file contains the diff of each failed tests, the log files contains the output from the tests.
+To check a particular test run "cat logs/*log1" (replace 1 by the number of the test you wish to check).

 COMMENT CA MARCHE:

 -Clonez dans le repertoire qui contient votre dépot (et non pas directement dans votre dépot)